A New Targeted-Federated Learning Framework for Estimating Heterogeneity of Treatment Effects: A Robust Framework with Applications in Aging Cohorts: INTRODUCTION

-A preview of the proposed framework highlights several innovations that distinguish it from existing literature.
-First, the proposed HTE estimand and working structural model are novel contributions to the HTE literature, offering a flexible yet interpretable way to capture the relationship between baseline covariates and outcomes.
-This formulation is especially advantageous when the outcome is categorical, as it facilitates straightforward interpretation of HTEs.
-Second, the proposed learning framework based upon the new estimand introduces several methodological advancements to federated learning literature: it is doubly robust, accommodates covariate shift across datasets, and requires only a single round of information exchange, making it both statistically rigorous and communication-efficient.
-Third, the proposed dataset selection procedure is designed to be simple and practical, requiring no additional rounds of communication or complex exchange of technical information, thus ensuring scalability and ease of implementation in federated settings.
+The proposed framework has two key innovations that distinguish it from existing literature.
+First, integrating the proposed working structural model with the targeted-federated learning framework yields several methodological advancements: the resulting estimator is doubly robust, accommodates covariate shifts across datasets, and requires only a single round of information exchange, making it both communication-efficient and easy to implement.
+It also provides interpretable estimates of effect modification and enables computationally feasible estimation in federated learning settings without sharing raw data.
+Second, the proposed dataset selection algorithm avoids the demanding calculations of influence functions under covariate shift and requires no additional communication rounds, thereby facilitating implementation in federated settings.

 The remainder of the article is organized as follows.
-In Section \ref{METHODOLOGY}, we describe notation and the proposed targeted-federated estimators.
-In Section \ref{SIMULATION}, we conduct extensive simulation studies to demonstrate the finite-sample performance of the proposed methods.
-Section \ref{REAL DATA APPLICATION} summarizes the application of our proposed methods on a nationwide Medicare claims-based data among older adults who experienced a hip fracture.
-We conclude with a brief summary and discussion of the future directions in Section \ref{DISCUSSION}.
+Section \ref{METHODOLOGY} introduces notation and the proposed targeted-federated estimators.
+Section \ref{SIMULATION} summarizes extensive simulation studies to demonstrate the finite-sample performance of the proposed methods.
+Section \ref{REAL DATA APPLICATION} describes the application of our proposed methods to nationwide Medicare claims data on older adults who experienced a hip fracture.
+Section \ref{DISCUSSION} discusses future directions and concludes the paper.